Wavelet-Scattering Signatures of Fuzzy Dark Matter in Simulated 21 cm Brightness-Temperature Maps: Results

 These behaviors arise from the build-up and subsequent saturation of the Ly$\alpha$ radiation field and X-ray heating, together with the advance of reionization, which imprint large-scale coherence while smoothing fine-scale structure.
 Because lighter FDM suppresses early small-scale structure, the rise of these backgrounds is delayed.
 At the same low redshift, CDM is typically in a late stage of reionization and the 21\,cm contrast has already faded.
-By contrast, a light–FDM model lags in its evolution and remains in an intermediate stage with appreciable contrast.
-Phase coupling between large and small scales is therefore relatively stronger in light FDM at those redshifts, and the late–time peak of $R(j_1,j_2)$ can appear higher than in CDM, most visibly for low–order pairs anchored on the finest reference scales (e.g., $j_1=1$, pairs $(1,2)$ and $(1,3)$).
-This late–time enhancement corresponds to the intermediate redshift range ($10\lesssim z\lesssim15$), marking the transition between X–ray heating and the onset of patchy reionization, where the inter–scale coupling in FDM remains stronger than in CDM.
+By contrast, a model with lighter FDM lags in its evolution and remains in an intermediate stage with appreciable contrast.
+Phase coupling between large and small scales is therefore relatively stronger in light FDM at those redshifts, and the late-time peak of $R(j_1,j_2)$ can appear higher than in CDM, most visibly for low-order pairs anchored on the finest reference scales (e.g., $j_1=1$, pairs $(1,2)$ and $(1,3)$).
+This late-time enhancement corresponds to the intermediate redshift range ($10\lesssim z\lesssim15$), marking the transition between X-ray heating and the onset of patchy reionization, where the inter-scale coupling in FDM remains stronger than in CDM.

 The definition $R=S_2/S_1$ further accentuates this behavior.
 Quantum-pressure smoothing in light FDM reduces the band-limited power $S_1(j_1)$ at small $j_1$ more strongly than it reduces the cross-scale modulation measured by $S_2(j_1,j_2)$, so the normalized coupling $R$ can increase even when the absolute small-scale power is diminished.